B. Bix Aliu

-B. Bix Aliu is an American diplomat who is the nominee to be the next U.S Ambassador to Montenegro.
+Begzat Bix Aliu is an Albanian-American diplomat who was the nominee to be the next U.S Ambassador to Montenegro in 2022 and 2023 under Biden administration.

 Early life and education

 Aliu holds a Medical Degree from the University of Pristina in Kosovo, and a Master of Strategic Studies Degree from the U.S. Army War College.

 Career

 Aliu is a career member of the Senior Foreign Service, with the rank of Minster-Counselor.
 Aliu most recently served as Chargé d’affaires, ad interim of the U.S. Embassy in Budapest, Hungary.
 He also served as the Deputy Chief of Mission of the U.S. Embassy in Poland and was Chargé d’affaires, ad interim there for all of 2021.
-Aliu previously served as the Consul General of the U.S. Consulate General in Krakow, Poland.
-Other assignments include service as Deputy Chief of Mission of the U.S. Embassy in Podgorica, Montenegro, Public Diplomacy Officer in Tirana, Albania, Deputy Orientation Coordinator at the United States Department of State’s National Foreign Affairs Training Center, and serving in Congress as a Pearson Congressional Fellow.
+Aliu previously served as the Consul General of the U.S. Consulate General in Kraków, Poland.
+Other assignments include service as Deputy Chief of Mission of the U.S. Embassy in Podgorica, Montenegro, Public Diplomacy Officer in Tirana, Albania, Deputy Orientation Coordinator at the United States Department of State’s National Foreign Affairs Training Center and serving in Congress as a Pearson Congressional Fellow.